 Navigation in directories on SFTP is as simple as the local system.
 Use ‘pwd’ command to check the current working directory.

-Then use ‘ls’ command to list all files and directories in the current directory.
+Then use the ‘ls’ command to list all files and directories in the current directory.

 To navigate to other directories use ‘cd’ command followed by destination directory.